KevinLe563/minecraft-towny/README.md

 1. No PVP unless consented by both players.
 2. No griefing
 3. All builds must be approved by town mayors.
-Unapproved builds can be built but must be 1500 blocks away.
+Unapproved builds can be built but must be 2000 blocks away.
 If not they are fair game to griefing.
+Any builds that violate this in the way of town expansion will be removed.
 4. Glitches, bugs and unbalanced / unintentional mechanics should be reported immediately.
 Abusers will be banned.
    Eg.